madprops/nap/README.md

 `required (bool):` Whether the value is required.
 This only affects "value" and "argument" since there's no point in making a flag that doesn't take value required.

 `help (string):` The message shown for the argument when using --help

+`value (string):` A default value that is set initially on the object.
+Defaults to an empty string.

 ### Automatic Properties